clementnduonyi/privateEvents/README.md

 It is build in similitude to a private Eventbrite which allows users to create events and then manage user signups.
 Users can create events and send invitations.
 Events take place at a specific date and at a location.

 A user can create events.
 A user can attend many events.
 An event can be attended by many users.
-To achieve this, model many-to-many relationships.
-Creating relationships between two table with a "through" table.
+To achieve this, I model many-to-many relationships.
+Creating relationships between two tables via a third "through" table.

 [Sign up here to see it in action](https://still-castle-21021.herokuapp.com/events)